 The definitive guide to Australian Wines

-Vines were first planted at Langmeil (which possesses the oldest block in Australia) in the 1840s, and the first winery on the site, known as Paradale Wines, opened in 1932.
-In 96, cousins Carl and Richard Lindner with brother-in-law Chris Bitter formed a partnership to acquire and refurbish the winery and its 5ha vineyard (planted to shiraz, and including 2ha planted in 1843).
-Another vineyard was acquired in 98, which included cabernet sauvignon and grenache.
+Vines were first planted at Langmeil (which possesses the oldest block of shiraz in Australia) in the 1840s, and the first winery on the site, known as Paradale Wines, opened in 1932.
+In '96, cousins Carl and Richard Lindner with brother-in-law Chris Bitter formed a partnership to acquire and refurbish the winery and its 5ha vineyard (planted to shiraz, and including 2ha planted in 1843).
+Another vineyard was acquired in '98, which included cabernet sauvignon and grenache.
 In late 2012 the Lindner family put a succession plan into action: Richard and Shirley Lindner, and their sons Paul and James, have acquired 100% ownership of the business.
-In terms of management, little changes: Paul has been chief winemaker and James the sales and marketing manager since the winery began in 1996.
+In terms of management, little changes: Paul has been chief winemaker and James the sales and marketing manager since the winery began in '96.
 Exports to all major markets.

 Author: James Halliday